-The recipient must ensure all COPS Office-funded SROs complete the NASRO training no later than nine months after the date on the award congratulatory letter.
+The recipient must ensure all COPS Office-funded SROs complete the NASRO 40 hour basic training no later than nine months after the date shown on the award congratulatory letter or six months from the SRO hire date; whichever comes first.
 If possible, SROs should complete training prior to beginning work in a partner school or school district.

 If a COPS Office-funded SRO leaves his or her position after completing the NASRO training, the recipient is required to pay for the new SRO who is assigned to backfill the position to attend a NASRO basic training course.
 The new officer backfilling the SRO position must complete the NASRO training no later than nine months after being placed in the schools.
 If there are less than nine months left in the award, then the officer needs to receive training prior to the end of the award.
-After completing the training, the recipient should email a copy of the NASRO course certificate to COPS-SRO@usdoj.gov.